Zelda-Universe/Tingle/docs/Development.md

 # Releases

-  Done by Jason, from `master` to `production`.
+  - From `master` to `production` by the owner / release manager.

+  - When changelog notifications are enabled:
-  The release manager must manually set all user accounts `seen_latest_changelog` to `0` (`false`).
+    - They must manually set all user accounts `seen_latest_changelog` to `0` (`false`).
-    Don't want a fresh commit to do this before every release; that would be cruft.
+      - Don't want a fresh commit to do this before every release; that would be cruft.
-    Do this after you deploy the code, to prevent the edge case of a user visiting the site in the small window of time with the old and/or database without the new changelog entries, and would incorrectly set the `seen_latest_changelog`, and even the `last_login` field as well, so once the new data is present, it would not be triggered and shown to them.
+      - Do this after you deploy the code, with database changes.
+        - This is to prevent the edge case of a user visiting the site in the small window of time with the old database without the new changelog entries, which would incorrectly set the `seen_latest_changelog` flag again, so when the new data is present, it would not be triggered and shown to them.
-    Can use this script: `dev/db/resetUsersChangelogSeenPresence.sh`
+      - Can use this script: `dev/db/resetUsersChangelogSeenPresence.sh`

-      Make sure to set the MySQL parameters appropriately.
-See the script header for more details.
+# Add new game support

+  - Add new database migration to add container entry.
+    - Source: `dev/db/migrate/20230405204517_container_add_basic_tot_k_support.rb`
+  - Update sample SQL data files in a focused style.
+    - `set -x tableNames (read)`
+    - `./dev/db/createSampleDatabaseExport/run.sh`
+  - Optional:
+    - Change default game parameter for container in index page script block, and any other specific SEO data in the head section.
+  - Test, commit, push, and create a PR!

 ## Version Info